 Preparing for Weight Loss Surgery NYC

-At Lenox Hill Bariatric Surgery Program, we understand that the vast majority of our patients have spent many years struggling with both the physical and psychological effects of obesity, and that the decision to undergo a life-changing procedure like bariatric surgery is one that requires careful consideration.
-We encourage you to thoroughly research least invasive weight loss surgery options, connect with other bariatric patients, and consult with our team of obesity experts prior to deciding whether or not to pursue weight loss surgery.
+At Lenox Hill Bariatric Surgery, we understand that the vast majority of our patients have spent many years struggling with both the physical and psychological effects of obesity, and the decision to undergo a life-changing procedure like bariatric surgery is one that requires careful consideration.
+We encourage you to thoroughly research the least invasive weight loss surgery options, connect with other bariatric patients, and consult with our team of obesity experts prior to deciding whether to pursue weight loss surgery.

 How Can I Learn More about Weight Loss Surgery?

 To learn more about the benefits and limitations of each type of weight loss surgery offered here at the Lenox Hill Bariatric Surgery Program in New York City, register for our free weight loss seminar.
 During the seminar, you will be provided with detailed information about the causes of obesity, surgical treatment options, realistic outcomes, and potential risk factors.

-If you have any questions about your weight loss surgery options through Lenox Hill Bariatric Surgery Program, give us a call at 1-888-949-9344.
+If you have any questions about your weight loss surgery options through Lenox Hill Bariatric, give us a call at 1-888-949-9344.
 We look forward to working with you!